 Spain were furious and demanded the immediate release of the Estai and its crew.
 They claimed that Canada had no right to arrest the crew of the ship, and although the net was illegal under Canadian law they were fishing outside of Canada’s EEZ in international waters where there are no laws governing mesh size.
 Canada cited the 1982 Law of the Sea Convention, which stated that they had the legal right to protect fish stocks that straddle their EEZ and international waters, and Canadian law applied to vessels fishing in these waters.
 The Canadians claims were further strengthened when an independent inspection of the Estai reported back: 70-80 per cent of fish the Spanish vessel had caught were undersized or protected, and a false bulkhead revealed secret storage tanks that contained twenty-five tons of the heavily protected American plaice – a species which had been under moratorium since 1992 due to heavily reduced stocks.
 Furthermore, the captain had two differing sets of logbooks recording his catch – a favourite trick of corrupt skippers who catch way over their quota then submit one logbook containing correct figures to the authorities while keeping the true figures in the other logbook for their own use.
 The reasons why the Estai cut its nets and tried to flee the Canadian forces were now apparent.

-Different countries were beginning to emerge in the dispute.
-Britain and Ireland took Canada’s side, while, despite the obvious wrong doing of the Estai, the EU supported Spain, and Iceland were being particularly vocal in their support for the Spanish.
+European countries were split over who they supported in the dispute.
+Britain and Ireland took Canada’s side, while, despite the obvious wrong doing of the Estai, the European Union supported Spain, with Icelandbeing particularly vocal in their support for the Spanish.
 By this point the dispute had descended into name-calling, with the Spanish claiming the Canadians had behaved like “pirates”, while Canada accused Spain of being “conservation criminals” and “cheats.”
 Germany lent naval support to the Spanish, while British Prime Minister John Major risked turning the EU community against Britain by coming out with strong public support for the Canadians.
 When the issue of bringing trade sanctions against Canada was brought up Major made it clear that Britain would be opposed to any attempt to impose such sanctions against Canada, and since these proposals required unanimous support from all EU countries Major’s opposition stopped the sanctions from going ahead.
 Many British and Irish trawlers began flying the Canadian flag to show which side they supported in the dispute.
 This led to the British trawler Newlyn being challenged by a French patrol boat which thought it was a Canadian ship as it was flying the Canadian flag.
 The French backed down when they realised the ship was British and no further action was taken.

 Canada later released Captain Gonzalez and the crew of the Estai, and shortly afterwards the Estai itself was released after the ship’s owners paid a $500,000 fine, and the ship sailed back to its home port of Vigo in north-west Spain.
 However, Canada would not enter into any negotiations until all foreign fishing vessels left the disputed area on the edge of the EEZ.
 Spain steadfastly refused this and sent trawlers back there, this time with a Spanish navy Serviola-class patrol boat to protect them.
 Spain also began to prepare a more serious task force consisting of frigates and tankers to head to the area.
 In late March talks between the two nations broke down and Canadian vessels began cutting the nets of Spanish trawlers.
 The situation began to escalate when Spain sent another patrol boat to the area and Canada increased the number of naval vessels and air patrols across the edge of their EEZ.
 It was also reported that the Canadian Prime Minister Jean Chrétein had authorised his navy to fire at any armed Spanish Navy ships sailed in or around Canada’s EEZ.